Best enduro helmets 2024 – top-rated head protection for enduro and gravity MTB riding and racing

 Internally the Super DH sees the ball and socket like MIPS spherical rotational impact protection system which sits inside Bell’s specially developed fusion in-mold polycarbonate shell – a process that bonds the outer shell onto the EPS foam liner to create a sturdier helmet.

 The price is high, but it’s reflected in the overall build quality and bespoke feeling comfort levels.
-The pads Bell have used cushion beautifully against your head and does a sterling job of wicking sweat which when paired with the hyper-efficient venting system allows you to thrash from dawn to dusk in pure comfort.
+The pads Bell has used cushion beautifully against your head and do a sterling job of wicking sweat which when paired with the hyper-efficient venting system allows you to thrash from dawn to dusk in pure comfort.

 MET Parachute MCR MIPS Helmet